deepjyotisaha/eag6/math_agent_v2/readme.md

 - API error recovery
 - User feedback integration

-## Known Limitations
+## Backlog & Known Issues
-1. Function call repetition issues
-2. Canvas size constraints
-3. Screen resolution dependencies
-4. Font size optimization needed
+1. Add pydantic
+2. Move all prompts to central instructions
+3. Enhance intent detection
+4. Auto Mode should be tested fully
+5. Move to configuration: Auto Mode OR user Confirmation but not both

 ## Contributing
 1. Fork the repository